-The NZ Transport Agency has previously proposed a new traffic light intersection at the junction of SH1 and Walnut Ave, which will reduce the ease of access into the Domain.
-This proposal is currently on hold, but may be picked up again in the future.
+The NZ Transport Agency are proposing a new traffic light intersection at the junction of SH1 and Walnut Ave, which will reduce the ease of access into the Domain.
 The potential impacts and opportunities created by this proposal are discussed further in this Development Plan.